jordanvolz/lolpop/docs/src/regression_quickstart.md

     mlflow ui
     ```

 2. You can then open up your web browser and navigate to `http://localhost:5000`.
-You'll notice an experiment named `titantic_survival` with a recently completed run.
+You'll notice an experiment named `medical_bills` with a recently completed run.
 Feel free to dig around and look at what information got logged.
 Note: for the quickstart example, we've paired this down to the bare minimum, so there is not a ton to see here.
 The regular examples contain much more information.

 3. Predictions from the model get saved to `predictions.csv`.
 You can view them via: